 - A. Install fire alarm system in accordance with applicable provisions of NEC, NFPA-70, Article 760 Fire Protective Signaling Systems. - 1.
 Contractor performing fire alarm system work shall be a licensed fire alarm contractor.
-Contractor shall provide Fire Alarm Installation Certification with fire alarm system submittal. - 2.
-Provide all labor, materials, equipment and services to perform all operations required for complete installation of fire alarm system and related construction as shown on Drawings and specified in this Section. - 3.
-Completely check, program and adjust all new and existing equipment on each system. - 4.
+Contractor shall provide Fire Alarm Installation Certification with fire alarm system submittal.

+- 2. Since existing fire alarm systems are being replaced, Contractor performing fire alarm system work shall comply with the requirements of the local Fire Marshall concerning the fire alarm system shutdown plans, procedures, and fire watch plans that will be implemented for system interruptions during construction.
+All existing fire alarm devices shall remain active until new cabling and devices are installed.
+Temporary interruptions are allowed while work is being done on the system.
+Work shall be coordinated so that system is fully functional at the end of the workday.
+If system is not fully functional at end of workday, Contractor shall provide personnel for fire watch as required by local Fire Marshall and shall be responsible for all associated costs. - 3.
+Provide all labor, materials, equipment and services to perform all operations required for complete installation of fire alarm system and related construction as shown on Drawings and specified in this Section. - 4.
+Completely check, program and adjust all new and existing equipment on each system. - 5.
 Label each addressable device with label indicating device's unique address.
-Label shall comply with Specification Section 26 05 53 Identification For Electrical Systems.
+Label shall comply with Specification Section 26 05 53 Identification for Electrical Systems.
 Labels shall be installed so that they are visible without removing device from mounting base. - B. Connecting to Existing Equipment: Verify that existing fire-alarm system is operational before making changes or connections by testing 100% of system and submitting complete test reports. - 1.
 Connect new equipment to existing control panel in existing part of the building. - 2.
-Connect new equipment to existing monitoring equipment at the supervising station.

-3. Expand, modify, and supplement existing equipment as necessary to extend existing functions to the new points.
-New components shall be capable of merging with existing configuration without degrading the performance of either system.

-C. Manual Fire-Alarm Boxes:

-- 1. Install manual fire-alarm box in the normal path of egress within 60 inches (1520 mm) of the exit doorway. - 2.
+Connect new equipment to existing monitoring equipment at the supervising station. - 3.
+Expand, modify, and supplement existing equipment as necessary to extend existing functions to the new points.
+New components shall be capable of merging with existing configuration without degrading the performance of either system. - C. Manual Fire-Alarm Boxes: - 1.
+Install manual fire-alarm box in the normal path of egress within 60 inches (1520 mm) of the exit doorway. - 2.
 Mount manual fire-alarm box on a background of a contrasting color. - 3.
 The operable part of manual fire-alarm box shall be between 42 inches (1060 mm) and 48 inches (1220 mm) above floor level.
-All devices shall be mounted at the same height unless otherwise indicated.

-D. Smoke- or Heat-Detector Spacing:
+All devices shall be mounted at the same height unless otherwise indicated. - D. Smoke- or Heat-Detector Spacing: - 1.
+Comply with NFPA 72, "Smoke-Sensing Fire Detectors" Section in the "Initiating Devices" Chapter, for smoke-detector spacing. - 2.
+Comply with NFPA 72, "Heat-Sensing Fire Detectors" Section in the "Initiating Devices" Chapter, for heat-detector spacing. - 3.
+For smoke detectors, smooth ceiling spacing shall not exceed 30 feet (9 m). - 4.
+For heat detectors, smooth ceiling spacing shall not exceed 30 feet (9 m).